2008 Lexus GS

 The steering system makes it possible to manage a powerful, rear-wheel-drive car in all kinds of driving and (more important) all kinds of weather.
 But we felt that both the electric power steering and electric brake system occasionally deliver an unnatural feel through the controls.
 During ordinary driving, we adapted quickly, but the combination of these electric systems with VDIM proved faintly distracting during enthusiastic driving.
 In fact, the hybrid GS 450h actually annoyed us because the transition from conventional friction braking to hybrid-style regenerative electrical braking frequently proved clumsy and unpredictable.

-Conventional steering and braking helped the GS 350 feel more natural than the more-expensive models with all their drive-by-wire technology.
-And the available 18-inch tires provide more cornering grip for drivers who feel they need it.
-In particular, the all-wheel-drive model feels surprisingly alert and maneuverable thanks to its rear-biased power delivery and the added horsepower of the new 3.5-liter engine.
+Conventional steering and braking helps the GS 350 feel more natural than the more-expensive models with all their drive-by-wire technology.
+The 17-inch wheels provide the best ride quality and the 18-inch tires are available to provide more cornering grip for drivers who feel they need it.
+In particular, the all-wheel-drive model feels surprisingly alert and maneuverable thanks to its rear-biased power delivery.

-The GS 350 gives up some dynamic control at the outer limits of its performance envelope compared to the GS 450h and GS 430, but it's more enjoyable to drive
+The GS 350 gives up some dynamic control at the outer limits of its performance envelope compared to the GS 450h and GS 460, but it's more enjoyable to drive at conventional speed.
+The all-wheel-drive version of the GS 350 copes with a wid

 |Model Line Overview|